Grape Salad

 Creamy Grape Salad is a classic Midwestern recipe that everyone loves for a side dish.
-Bursting with juicy fresh grapes in a sweet and tangy cream cheese dressing that’s sprinkled with brown sugar and pecans.
+Bursting with fresh, juicy grapes in a sweet and tangy cream cheese dressing that’s sprinkled with brown sugar and pecans.
 It’s makes the perfect easy side for a potluck, summer picnic or party!

 Like other dessert salads, it’s apparently a popular side dish here in the Midwest but at the time I had missed the boat because I had never tried it despite growing up in Minnesota.
 I thought I had tried all of our famous potluck dishes, but I guess I was wrong!
 Grape salad was a new one for me.